maciej-mlynski/Maciej_Portfolio/README.md

 Initially, I wanted to create an algorithm using logical regression to assess whether the product would bring an annual ROI of more or less than 5%.
 **BUT**
 After an analysis, that I outlined earlier.
 I understood that it would be more important for the company to estimate the number of units sold in a certain month, with a certain ratio of selling price to production cost.
+That is why I created polly regression in order to predict the quantity of monthly sale.

 ##### Polly regression model Summary